Home Treatment of Barbiturate Abuse

 The treatment of barbiturate abuse or overdose is generally supportive.
 The amount of support required depends on the person's symptoms.

 - If the person is drowsy but awake and can swallow and breathe without difficulty, the treatment may consist of just watching the person closely.
+This has to be evaluated by a doctor or hospital, not determined at home.

 - If the person is not breathing, a breathing machine is used to ensure the person can breathe well until the drugs have worn off.